drmuskangarg/mentalhealthcare/README.md

 1. Klonsky, E. D., & May, A. M. (2015).
 The three-step theory (3ST):[ A new theory of suicide rooted in the “ideation-to-action” framework. ](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.705.7503&rep=rep1&type=pdf)International Journal of Cognitive Therapy, 8(2), 114-129.
 2. Kang, N., You, J., Huang, J., Ren, Y., Lin, M. P., & Xu, S. (2019).[ Understanding the Pathways from Depression to Suicidal Risk from the Perspective of the Interpersonal–Psychological Theory of Suicide.](https://www.researchgate.net/profile/Nan-Kang-2/publication/324012197_Understanding_the_Pathways_from_Depression_to_Suicidal_Risk_from_the_Perspective_of_the_Interpersonal-Psychological_Theory_of_Suicide/links/5e1968c9a6fdcc283768a02a/Understanding-the-Pathways-from-Depression-to-Suicidal-Risk-from-the-Perspective-of-the-Interpersonal-Psychological-Theory-of-Suicide.pdf) Suicide and Life‐Threatening Behavior, 49(3), 684-694.

+# Research Gap

+There are minimal studies to compare and contrast the multi-class classification problem of mental healthcare and quantifying the mental health for suicidal risk.

+# Objective

+To quantify the suicidal tendency on social media.

+# Hypothesis

+The stress for a brief period may lead to clinical depressions and the long-lasting traits of prevailing depressions can be life threatening with suicidal ideation as the possible outcome.

+# Initial Step

+To categorize the mental health status based on the suicidal theory (suicide ideation, low suicide tendency, high suicide tendency, suicide attempt) as per the clinical psychology theory (Klonsky _et. al._, 2015).

+# Data collection

+Methodology for data collection: Sawhney, R., Manchanda, P., Singh, R., & Aggarwal, S. (2018, July).[ A computational approach to feature extraction for identification of suicidal ideation in tweets.](https://aclanthology.org/P18-3013.pdf) In Proceedings of ACL 2018, Student Research Workshop (pp. 91-98).

+Extracting all posts from the subreddit of Reddit social media platform, r/SuicideWatch and annotate it in [suicide ideation, low suicide tendency, high suicide tendency, suicide attempt]